Communications and Computing & Engineering Building

 This course helps students to develop an awareness and understanding of laws, regulations and professional standards of practice that apply to the work of communications practitioners.
 Attention is given to First Amendment guarantees, libel, privacy, journalist's privilege, copyright, media and advertising regulation.
 Selected cases are highlighted as examples of opinions handed down by state and federal courts.
 Junior status is required.

-Prerequisites: Take MSS 131 or MSS 231 or ADPR 101 or ADPR 102.
+Prerequisites: Take MSS 131 or ADPR 101 or ADPR 102.

 Offered: Every year, Fall and Spring